mbhulin/OrientTutorial/database_schema.md

 # Database Schema
 ##Schema-Full, Schema-Less and Schema-Hybrid Mode
 OrientDB can be used to store [graph databases](http://en.wikipedia.org/wiki/Graph_database).
-A graph database consits of **vertices** or **nodes** and **edges** which connect the vertices.
+A graph database consists of **vertices** or **nodes** and **edges** which connect the vertices.
 Small graphs can easily be represented graphically using circles or squares for the vertices and lines for the edges.

 ![Part of a Graph](OrientGraph.JPG)